Shivter14/SysShivt-tools/README.md

     (it should automatically enter the full path of the zip file.
 If it doesn't, just type the full path of the zip file manually.)

+=== ON DEV/CANARY BUILDS (Ignore the following 2 steps if you aren't installing Dev/Canary builfd)
 7:  Press ENTER to continue to the installer.
 8:  Now the installer will ask you what version you want
     to install.
 Type "sysshivt-tools" and press ENTER.

-9:  Press Y to continue.
+9:  Press SPACE to continue.
 10: Select a SSVM virtual drive you want to install
     SysShivt tools to.
 (Theese drives are just virtual drives stored in the SSVM directory) (Recommended: C)